Extra structure on the cohomology of configuration spaces of closed orientable surfaces: Introduction

-The next step is the explicit computation the cohomology using the action of the Lie algebra $\spg$ on the model $(A,\dd)$.
+The next step is the explicit computation of the cohomology using the action of the Lie algebra $\spg$ on the model $(A,\dd)$.
 From this analysis, we find out a formal power series with coefficients in $R_g$, \ie the Grothendieck ring of $\spg$.
 For $g>0$ the following equation in $R_g[[t,s,u]]$ is proved in \Cref{theorem:main_theorem}:

-Eq.~\eqref{eq:main_in_introduction} describes explicitly the decomposition of the associated graded of the cohomology into irreducible representations.
+Eq.~\eqref{eq:main_in_introduction} describes explicitly the decomposition of the associated graded module $\gr^W H^{\bullet}(\Uconf{n}(\Sigma_g))$ into irreducible representations.
 Moreover, by taking the dimension $\dim \colon R_g \to \Z$, we obtain the mixed Poincaré polynomial of $\Uconfn(\Sigma_g)$ as the coefficient of $u^n$ in eq.~\eqref{eq:main_in_introduction}.
 The dimension of the representations involved in our formula is calculated in \Cref{lemma:dim_rep}: